nats-io/nats-streaming-server/README.md

 ## Partitioning

+***Note, this feature is incompatible with Clustering mode.
+Trying to start a server with Partitioning and Clustering enabled will result in a startup error.***

 It is possible to limit the list of channels a server can handle.
 This can be used to:

 * Prevent creation of unwanted channels